washingtonpost/ans-schema/docs/proposals/SAMPLE - 2017-04-19 - Recipe Element.md

 Identifying a semantic recipe on a page clearly is useful rendering information, as well as enabling search by ingredient.

+# Alternatives Considered

+## Why not simply embed a reference into a document and make `recipe` its own top-level content type?

+Recipes are rarely represented outside of the context of an entire article, and implementing an entire recipe app is beyond the scope of this work.

 # Implementation

 Gregory Engel of Platform Services will implement this and add to the schema if this proposal is accepted.